Assisted Living Abuse & Neglect Lawsuits

 This answer varies widely based on a number of factors.
 Many families want to make their voices heard, but then settle the case.
 Others want their day in court.

 We try to accommodate our client’s desires.
 However, for obvious reasons, we do not have 100% control on when a case resolves.
-Some ALF negligence lawsuits get settled in a matter of months while others can take 2 years.
+Some ALF negligence lawsuits get settled in a matter of months, while others can take two years.

 Will my lawsuit against the assisted living facility go to trial?

 This too depends on your expectations.
 Most cases settle without going to trial.
 However, if you want your day in court, our attorneys are ready, willing and able to try your case.